Friday, November 17, 2023

 sFlow-RT IXP Member Traffic Top N dashboard (ID: 19707) shows peering traffic.
 Select a member and see trends of traffic to / from other members of the exchange.

-sFlow-RT IXP Traffic Matrix dashboard displays a grid view of the traffic exchanged between members across the exchange.
+sFlow-RT IXP Traffic Matrix dashboard (ID: 19708) displays a grid view of the traffic exchanged between members across the exchange.

 Grafana Network Weathermap describes how to construct a real-time dashboard showing network topology and link utilizations.